Hello, I’m Marc Grant,

 Worked with Town and Library Staff to be better prepared to serve those with Autism, leading to the use of the MagnusCards app currently being employed by the Oakville Public Library and Oakville Transit

-Advocated for ideas that would allow cyclists and drivers to safely “Share the Road”
+Encouraged ideas that would allow cyclists and drivers to safely “Share the Road”, seeking ideas that benefit both drivers and cyclists using well-defined markings without dangerous barriers

 Rallied Council to support the “Saving the Girl Next Door” bill, to give the Province more power to end human trafficking